-If your loved one has ever consumed alcohol and then drove while impaired, you know how stressful and dangerous this can be.
+If your loved one has ever consumed alcohol and then driven while impaired, you know how stressful and dangerous this can be.
 You want to prevent them from hurting themselves or another person, but it can be difficult to know what to do in this situation.
 Here some ways to stop your loved one from driving drunk.

 Find an Alternative Transportation Method

 If the drinking is limited to social outings, talk to your loved one’s friends about your concerns.
 Ask them to set up a designated driver schedule so that there will always be someone sober to drive home at the end of the night.
 If you don’t trust them to be responsible, you have many other options.

 Encourage your loved one to call a taxi or rideshare service, or use public transportation.
 You may even want to be proactive and call a ride yourself.
 That way, you can know for sure how they are getting home.

 Have an Honest Discussion

 It’s important to communicate honestly with your loved one about the situation.
 Voice your concerns and be sure to tell them how much you care.
 If you become angry or accusatory, they will probably shut you out.
 Even a calm discussion may cause your loved one to become defensive.
 Understand that this is a challenging topic for them, and that it will take some time for them to reflect on your words and realize the truth about their behavior.
 Give them space and time.
 However, it’s important not to stray into enabling dangerous behavior.

 When you’re talking, be sure to keep your tone calm yet firm.
 Remind your loved one of the dangers of drinking and driving and the potential legal and financial consequences.

 Watch Out for Signs of Alcoholism

 If your loved one frequently drinks and drives, this could be a sign of alcoholism, known clinically as a alcohol use disorder.
 Be sure to monitor your loved one for other common signs of alcoholism such as: